 Stage 1 -Threshold assessment

-The purpose of the threshold assessment is to determine if the product meets the minimum critical requirements.
+This initial assessment determines whether a nominated product meets the minimum eligibility criteria.
 All nominated products will be tested against a series of yes/no questions.
 A product needs to meet all threshold criteria to proceed to the next stage.
 The threshold assessment questions are:

 - Does the product meet the WELS Act definition of ‘water-saving’ or ‘water-using’ product?